James Altman

-James Altman is a Catholic priest who received attention in 2020 after appearing in a viral YouTube video.
+James F. Altman is an American Catholic priest of the Diocese of La Crosse who received attention in 2020 after appearing in a viral YouTube video denouncing Catholics who support the Democratic Party.
 After a dispute over his comments with Bishop William P. Callahan, Altman was later prohibited from celebrating Mass publicly in 2021.

-Life
+Biography

-Altman was ordained a Catholic priest in 2008, having previously worked as an attorney before entering Catholic seminary.
-He previously was assigned to St. Peter and Paul in Wisconsin Rapids, Wisconsin from 2010 to 2017, before being transferred to St. James The Less Parish in La Crosse, Wisconsin.
-While assigned to St. Peter and Paul, cemetery upkeep went into decline during his tenure, as the cemetery soon found themselves in debt.
-However, an employee associated with the cemetery stated that she did not consider Altman to be responsible for the financial issues.
+Altman worked as an attorney in family law before entering seminary at the Pontifical College of The Josephinum in 2004 and later transferring to the University of Saint Mary of the Lake and being ordained a priest by Jerome E. Listecki on June 28, 2008.
+He was assigned to St. Peter and Paul Parish in Wisconsin Rapids, Wisconsin from 2010 to 2017, before being transferred to St. James The Less Parish in La Crosse, Wisconsin.
+While he was assigned to St. Peter and Paul, cemetery upkeep went into decline, as the cemetery soon found itself in debt.